Ohio Democratic Sen. Sherrod Brown Won't Run For President

 Meanwhile, Democrats are eagerly awaiting a decision from former Vice President Joe Biden, former Texas Rep. Beto O'Rourke and several other possible candidates.

 Brown, 66, might have brought the crossover appeal to independents that Biden may pitch, and he would have occupied a similar populist, anti-free trade lane as Vermont Sen. Bernie Sanders.
-In his statement, Brown said he he thought his message was being picked up by other candidates.
+In his statement, Brown said he thought his message was being picked up by other candidates.

 "We've seen candidates begin taking up the dignity of work fight, and we have seen voters across the country demanding it — because dignity of work is a value that unites all of us.
 It is how we beat Trump, and it is how we should govern," he said.